kiendinh-agilityio/react-traning/practices/react-advanced-practice/README.md

 - Using Storybook for documenting React components
 - Apply the UI Libs such as Radix
 - Apply the React Query, Zustand for practice
-- Optimize performance (Must use the Profile and Why did you render)
 - Unit testing and Storybook is required (coverage > 80%)
 - Check PageSpeed scores frequently during development time and ensure the scores at minimum 98 points.